FACT-Finder-Web-Components/documentation/markdown/3.0/en/ff-searchbox.md

 ```

 ### Placeholder
-Because the `ff-searchbox` does not limit features o HTML it wraps,
+Because the `ff-searchbox` does not limit features of HTML it wraps,
 you can use all the standard attributes of `<input>` such as `placeholder`.
 ```html
 <ff-searchbox>